It's natural to be angry during a divorce. The important thing is learning to let go.

 Sometimes, to summon up compassion, it helps to understand why your ex-husband did what he did.
 Take for example a woman who wants to go back to school to pursue her master's degree but her husband keeps discouraging her.
 They argue more and more and eventually get a divorce.
 At first glance her husband seems like a selfish jerk because he discouraged her from fulfilling her dream.
 But what if that same man's parents had divorced right after his own mother had earned her doctorate degree?
 And now he's subconsciously terrified the same thing will happen in his own marriage.
 The key is to replace your anger with sympathy by understanding your ex-husband’s motivations.

 The sooner you can release your anger after divorce the sooner you can feel more lighthearted and at peace and increase your chance of finding true love.
-3 Tips For Finding Love Again After Divorce
+3 Must-Follow Rules For Finding (Baggage-Free) Love After Divorce

 Kimberly Pryor is an author and host of The Rebuilding Your Life After Divorce Mountain Retreat September 15 – 17, 2012 at North Lake Tahoe.
 The event features 15 authors and experts who will show you how to feel whole again after divorce, forgive your ex-husband, help your kids heal and avoid the losers as you begin dating again.